StefanVukoicic/apartments-ads-no-docker/README.md

 If you want to proceed running the app this way, then also cd into /Scraper and run the command "npm i", then create the same .env file you created in /full-app/api-server with the same url to the DB, then run "npm run dev" and wait for the scraper to finish.
 You will get a message in the console saying "Done!" when it is complete.

-You can then cd back into apartments-full-app (where this readme is) and simply run "npm start" to concurrently run the front and back-end, in which case the apartment ads should load near instantly.
+You can then cd back into apartments-ads-no-docker (where this readme is) and simply run "npm start" to concurrently run the front and back-end, in which case the apartment ads should load near instantly.

 2. With the scraper running when the API is called